A day trip in Dorset is the perfect way to spend a summer’s day!

 Said to be the “pearl of Dorset”, this beautiful seaside town has plenty on offer all year round.
 Check out what’s on here.

-If you want the beautiful beaches, but somewhere slightly less busy (although maybe not in the height of summer), go to Christchurch for the day.
+If you want the beautiful beaches in Dorset, but somewhere slightly less busy (although maybe not in the height of summer), go to Christchurch for the day.
 Enjoy the beaches (including Hengistbury Head) and visit Highcliffe Castle.

 Have you been to Dorset?